 Biopsychology and Neuropsychology studies how cognition and behaviour are controlled by the nervous and hormonal system.
 In addition, the methods by which cognition and behaviour can be assessed in people with psychological and/or neurological disorders are considered.
 Knowledge acquired in this course is of great importance for many disciplines within and outside the field of psychology, such as clinical psychology, clinical neuropsychology, cognitive psychology, (behavioural) neurology and psychiatry.

-- Learn how different components of the human nervous system communicate, how they develop and how they relate to different aspects of human behaviour.
+3. Link different components of the human nervous system to different aspects of human behaviour.

 For the timetable of this course please refer to MyTimetable